security

 important

-pairing grants full terminal access with your user privileges. only use over tailscale or a trusted local network. never expose the host to the public internet.
+pairing grants full terminal access with your user privileges. only use over tailscale or a trusted private network. never expose the host to the public internet.

 architecture